Singapore Limited Liability Company (LLC), the Best Friend an Entrepreneur can Have!

 Private Limited Company

-The majority of Singapore business incorporations are carried out to establish private limited companies.
-It is one of the most powerful forms of the limited liability company.
-The number of members that can come together to form it ranges from 1 – 50.
+The majority of business incorporations in Singapore are carried out to establish private limited companies.
+It is one of the most powerful forms of limited liability company.
+The number of members or shareholders that can come together to form it ranges from a minimum of one to maximum of 50.

 Both, individuals and corporate entities can be its members.
 However, the shares of private limited companies are not available to the public.
 A corporate entity can own 100% of shares of a Singapore private limited company.